timshell/timshell.github.io/_posts/2017-03-29-advice-on-choosing-an-undergraduate-college.markdown

 College is not an end, but rather a means to the next 80% of your life.
 I don't expect 17 year olds to know exactly what they want to do in life.
 I most certainty don't exactly what I want to do.
 But, I believe it's possible to construct a sense of your values and figure out what colleges most align with those.

 I may be wrong on some points.
 In fact, I most certainly am.
 Thus, take everything with a grain of salt.
 Read my arguments and understand them.
 Critique and rebut them.
-I know I consulted a lot of people when I was thinking about schools, and I recommend you do to.
-But with more and more people recently asking me for advice, I thought I'd make my what I've learned through the process available publicly.
+I know I consulted a lot of people when I was thinking about schools, and I recommend that you do too.
+But with more and more people recently asking me for advice, I thought I'd make what I've learned through the process publicly available.

 A lot of people will say that "everything will work out".
 I always thought that as just survivorship bias.
 But, three years into college, I do really think it's true.
 And, I'm saying this as someone who got rejected from half of the schools they applied to.
 I wouldn't have done anything differently in high school just to try to increase my chances of getting in some places.